 I'm trying to figure out several things about Gauss's thoughts concerning a certain four-strand braid.
 The reference my questions are based on is mainly Moritz Epple's excellent article "orbits of asteroids, a braid, and the first link invariant".
+Among the findings of this article is a new historical thesis of the role which the linking integral served in Gauss's ideas on topology, and an interpretation of it as a computational tool.

 Some basic questions